Andritz AG: Highlights in ANDRITZ's history, including major acquisitions

-2018 Diatec completes the portfolio in hygiene papers.
-Xerium Technologies is a global manufacturer and supplier of machine clothing (forming fabrics, press felts, drying fabrics) and roll covers for paper, tissue, and board machines.

-2021 Laroche is a supplier of fiber processing technologies.
-Andritz acquires parts of Air Quality Control System (AQCS) business from GE Steam Power.

 2000 -

 In March 2000, the company acquired a 50 percent stake in Finland's Ahlstrom Machinery Group from the A. Ahlstrom, a manufacturer of chemical pulp plants and other pulp processing machinery.
 As part of the purchase agreement, Andritz also received the option of purchasing full control of Ahlstrom Machinery in the event of Andritz going public.
 In the meantime, Ahlstrom Machinery was renamed Andritz-Ahlstrom and placed under Andritz's Pulp and Paper division.